Carina-P/ms3-best-books/test/TESTS.md

 - The **deployed version** in heroku is tested

 ## Tests of functionality and responsiveness
-Functionality tests and tests of responsiveness is done by following test cases below.
+Functionality tests and tests of responsiveness are done by following test cases below.
 Test of responsiveness is mainly performed with help of Chrome Developers Tool.
-But the site is also tested with iPad mini and iPhone8.
+The site is also tested with iPad mini and iPhone8.

 ### Test cases
-Test cases are described below linked to use cases.
+Test cases are described below and linked to use cases.
 Each test case have a name beginning with TC and then a number, for example TC_001.

 When testing: Please **start with** testcases **TC_015, TC016, TC017 and TC020**

-- Testing use case **US_001**, As a user I want to browse for a book:
+- Testing use case **US_001**.
+As a user I want to browse for a book:

     **TC_001** Browse for a book by giving the books title:
     - How to test: